abyteintime/abit/README.md

   - Other compilers (such as MSVC) are not tested.
 Beware.
 - CMake >= 3.24
 - Ninja >= 1.11
+- Rust >= 1.66
+  - Can be disabled by passing `-DABIT_GENERATE_PROCS=OFF -DABIT_GENERATE_MAPPINGS=OFF` to CMake, but the build may not work for your version of the game and function name mappings will not be available.
 - A Hat in Time
   - Also the Modding Tools, if you wish to build Yarnbox mods.